Directed by Henry Hobson

 I was hoping for a “Walking Dead” offseason zombie fix when I went to see “Maggie.”
 It didn’t quench that thirst.
 In a society oversaturated with zombie media, “Maggie” takes a new angle on the typical “turning” story.
 By focusing on the family dynamic of a young, infected girl (Abigail Breslin) and her loving parents (Arnold Schwarzenegger and Joely Richardson), “Maggie” attempts to find an emotional depth that others in this subgenre lack—treating the subject as a person with a disease inside, not a disease with a person inside.
 Ultimately, though, “Maggie” fails to resonate on that deep level.
 A slow plot and an undeveloped script doomed the movie from early on.

-When Maggie (Breslin) is bitten and infected, doctors send her home with strict instruction to her dad, Wade (Schwarzenegger), to take her to quarantine when she reaches the critical “turning” point.
+When Maggie (Breslin) is bitten and infected, doctors send her home with strict instructions to her dad, Wade (Schwarzenegger), to take her to quarantine when she reaches the critical “turning” point.
 But horror stories from the infected say that quarantine is not the caring, curing solution that doctors and cops (like those played by J.D.
 Evermore and Wayne Pere) are making it out to be.
 So the infected try at all costs to avoid it.
 Maggie stepmom, Caroline (Richardson), knows that keeping Maggie around the house as she slowly turns (in several gross, creepy stages) is dangerous.
 But Wade is standing by her side at all costs to keep his girl safe.

 As though filmed through a gray Instagram filter, “Maggie” looks bleak from the start.
 With a nondescript setting (presumably the not-so-distant future and somewhere near Kansas City), it keeps all of the focus on the family.
 But unfortunately, the characters are hardly more developed than the setting.
 Wade is some sort of farmer—or was, before the government told farmers to burn their crops in an attempt to stop the spread of the virus.
 We know very little about Maggie’s birth mother, or her stepmom for that matter.
 Or even about Maggie herself, besides an apparent boyfriend (Bryce Romero) who makes two brief appearances.